Weathering Change: Local Solutions for Strong Communities Webinar Series

 The 2017-18 webinar series, Weathering Change: Local Solutions for Strong Communities, is presented by Antioch University New England, in partnership with the National Oceanic and Atmospheric Administration (NOAA).
 View our past webinar recordings below.

-This webinar will use the cities of Minneapolis and Victoria, MN to describe how to conduct a urban stormwater vulnerability assessment within the context of a projection of increased frequency of more extreme precipitation events.
+This webinar uses the cities of Minneapolis and Victoria, MN to describe how to conduct a urban stormwater vulnerability assessment within the context of a projection of increased frequency of more extreme precipitation events.

 Participants in this webinar learned the basics of developing an effective climate engagement strategy for their target audiences.
 This webinar covered a summary of public opinion on clean energy and climate issues, tips on developing values based framing, examples of community engagement approaches, and common communication challenges and how to overcome these challenges based on translated and applied social science research.